All Episodes

 He's singular.

-He uh sends and watches us watch him, and so if they're gonna call him creepy, and he is creepy in a way, I'll call him creepy.
+And so if they're going to call him creepy, and he is creepy in a way, I'll call him creepy.

-No, because see, the point the word that you probably are reluctant to use or reticent to use is the word wicked.
+No, because see, the word that you probably are reluctant to use or reticent to use is the word wicked.

-And I'm going to use it in a moment, and and and you'll see why I'm saying this.
+And I'm going to use it in a moment, and you'll see why I'm saying this.

-But the point is, Rush, you back during the campaign, and I warned you back in January of this year that when we were talking about Huckleby, I said Huckabee, they're going to go in bloody, bruised, and hobbled and beaten because of the way conservatives were just really, we were just so hard on our own.
+But the point is, Rush, you, back during the campaign, and I warned you back in January of this year that when we were talking about Huckleby, I said Huckabee, they're going to go in bloodied, bruised, and hobbled and beaten because of the way conservatives were just really, we were just so hard on our own.

-And Ro Reagan said the eleventh commandment is don't criticize the Republican for certain reasons.
+And Reagan said the 11th commandment is, don't criticize the Republican for certain reasons.

 Reagan did have the 11th Commandment, but during the 76 primaries and the 80 primaries, Reagan was destroying other Republicans so he could get the nomination.